-The rational approach is not to co-operate with your associate, because at worst, you will get two years in prison (B), and at best you will serve no prison time (D).
-This is in comparison to the worst outcome of three years in prison (C) if you remain silent, and the best result is one year in jail (A).
-Not betraying your associate and co-operating will only lead to a worse outcome, even if you know that your associate will co-operate with 100% certainty.
+The rational approach is not to co-operate with your associate, because at worst, you will get two years in prison (B), and at best, you will serve no prison time (D).
+This is compared to the worst outcome of three years in prison (C) if you remain silent, and the best result is one year in jail (A).
+Therefore, not betraying your associate and co-operating will only lead to a worse outcome, even if you know that your associate will co-operate with 100% certainty.

-It is therefore not always rational to try to co-operate with someone who could potentially take advantage of you, and positively not sound if you know that they are deliberately trying to take advantage of you.
+Therefore, it is not always rational to try to co-operate with someone who could potentially take advantage of you, and positively not sound if you know that they are deliberately trying to take advantage of you.

 What About Long-term Strategies?

-If two people play multiple games of Prisoner’s Dilemma and they can remember what the other player did previously, does it make it more desirable to co-operate rather than betray the other person?
-This is more reflective of how most relationships are in real life, whether with family, friends, co-workers, bosses or in intimate relationships.
+If two people play multiple games of Prisoner’s Dilemma and remember what the other player did previously, does it make it more desirable to co-operate rather than betray the other person?
+This is more reflective of how most relationships are in real life, whether with family, friends, co-workers, bosses, or intimate relationships.
 We may win more in one situation, but at what cost?
 This iterated version of the Prisoner’s Dilemma is sometimes known as the ‘Peace-War game’.

-In 1984, Robert Axelrod organised a tournament where participants chose their strategies in an extended version of the Peace-War game, let’s say with 2000 trials.
-He found that greedy approaches to the game actually didn’t fare too well, and resulted in more years spent in prison by the end of the game.
+In 1984, Robert Axelrod organised a tournament where participants chose their strategies in an extended version of the Peace-War game, with 2000 trials.
+He found that greedy approaches to the game actually didn’t fare too well and resulted in more years spent in prison by the end of the game.

-One of the most straightforward strategies was also the most effective, and this was ‘tit-for-tat’.
-In the tit-for-tat strategy, the aim is to always co-operate in the first trial, and then do exactly what your opponent did on the previous trial for your next move.
+One of the most straightforward strategies was also the most effective, and this was tit-for-tat.
+The tit-for-tat strategy aims to always co-operate in the first trial and then do exactly what your opponent did on the previous trial for your next move.
 This way, you punish a betrayal with a quick betrayal back and reward co-operation with ongoing co-operation.
-Sometimes (in 1-5% of the trials), it is good to co-operate once even after your opponent betrays you, but generally, the most effective method is still tit-for-tat, which is interesting to know.
+Sometimes (in 1–5% of the trials), it is good to co-operate once even after your opponent betrays you, but generally, the most effective method is still tit-for-tat, which is interesting to know.

 After the tournament ended, Axelrod studied the data and identified four main conditions for a successful strategy when negotiating with other people:

 - We must be nice.
-What this means is that we should never defect or cheat before the other person does, even if we only want the best for ourselves.
+This means that we should never defect or cheat before the other person does, even if we only want the best for ourselves.

 - We must retaliate quickly and at least 95% of the time if people try to defect against or cheat us.
 It’s not good to be a blind optimist or always co-operate no matter what the other person does.
 This only leads to us being taken advantage of by greedy people.

-- We must be forgiving, and get back to trying to co-operate once we can see that the other person is trying to co-operate reasonably again.
+- We must be forgiving and get back to trying to co-operate once we see that the other person is trying to co-operate reasonably again.